NnamdiJr/nnamdijr.github.io/_posts/2016-12-10-Galvanize-Data-Science.md

 This was definitely the most important lesson of this week, and is something to keep in mind for the next case study and when working in industry side-by-side with a team of other people.

 # Sharing is Caring:
-This post is getting a little long, so this is the last thing.

 I've been meaning to gather links to the websites and blogs of other students in my cohort(19/20) who are also writing about their experience at Galvanize.

 Reading previous DSI student's blogs was a lot of help getting an idea of what to expect in the program, so I imagine it'll be doubly helpful for future students to read other perspectives on the program from people going through it at the same time.

-So first up is Jenny over at [**pltalot**](http://pltalot.com]), who has a great collection of analysis projects and is also writing about her thoughts on the DSI.
+So first up is Jenny over at [**pltalot**](http://pltalot.com), who has a great collection of analysis projects and is also writing about her thoughts on the DSI.
 So go check [her blog](http://pltalot.com) out!

 I'll go back and add all the links I get to my first and final posts on Galvanize, which I'm guessing will be the ones most prospective students will read.